 Speeding Up Angular with Preloading

-For the Angular Lazy Loading Modules post, I explained how to lazy load modules in an Angular app.
-However, we found that sometimes it causes some issues when navigating.
-Using the preload strategy we can mitigate it.
+In the Angular Lazy Loading Modules post, I explained how to lazy load modules in an Angular app.
+We found that it sometimes causes issues when navigating.
+Using the preload strategy, we can mitigate them.

 The concept of preloading is rather simple.
 When you’re using lazy loading (loading modules only when they’re needed), there might be a delay in rendering some parts of the application, especially for larger modules.
 Preloading counters this by loading the rest of these modules in the background, after the app has loaded the initially necessary modules.